How Withdrawals from a Cook Islands Trust Work

 Receiving bank holds on international wires catch some people off guard.
 A domestic bank that has never received a wire from a Cook Islands or Swiss bank may flag the transfer for enhanced review, adding several business days to the settlement.
 Contacting the domestic bank in advance to let them know an incoming international wire is expected sometimes speeds up the review.

-Large or unusual distribution requests require more trustee scrutiny.
-A request to distribute 50% of the trust’s assets in a single transaction will receive closer examination than a request for a routine quarterly distribution.
-This is not obstruction; it is the trustee exercising the independent judgment that the discretionary distribution framework requires.
+Large or unusual distribution requests receive more trustee scrutiny.
+A request to distribute 50% of the trust’s assets in a single transaction will receive closer examination than a routine quarterly distribution.
+The trustee is exercising the independent judgment that the discretionary distribution standard requires.
 Anyone planning a large distribution should discuss it with the trustee in advance rather than submitting a sudden request.

 Time zone differences can slow communication.
 The Cook Islands are in the GMT-10 time zone, which is behind most major financial centers.
 Email and written requests accommodate this naturally, but anyone expecting same-day responses to phone calls or urgent messages should account for the time difference.

 Trustee transaction fees add cost to each distribution.
-Some trustees charge a per-distribution processing fee on top of their annual administration fee, typically in the range of $200 to $500 per transaction.
+Some trustees charge a per-distribution processing fee on top of their annual administration fee, typically $200 to $500 per transaction.
 Other trustees, such as those offering bundled fee structures, include a reasonable number of distributions in their annual fee.
-The annual fees and cost breakdowns cover fee structures across different trustees.
+Total first-year costs for a Cook Islands trust typically run between $20,000 and $25,000, with annual maintenance adding $5,000 to $8,000.

 Gideon Alper